AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    >[!NOTE]
    >
-   >You need the assistance of your company’s CRM administrator to complete these steps.
+   >You need the assistance of your company's CRM administrator to complete these steps.

 ## Add Tracking Code to Your Website {#add-tracking-code-to-your-website}